NIOSH Lifting Equation Walkthrough Skip to main content

 RWL = LC × HM × VM × DM × AM × FM × CM

-Where LC is the Load Constant (51 lbs / 23 kg), representing the maximum weight that nearly all healthy workers can lift under ideal conditions -- hands close to the body, at knuckle height, with no twisting, infrequent lifting, and a good grip.
+Where LC is the Load Constant (51 lbs / 23 kg) for the ideal RNLE reference condition: hands close to the body, near knuckle height, no twisting, infrequent lifting, and good coupling.

 Each multiplier is a fraction between 0 and 1 that reduces the RWL as conditions deviate from ideal.
 The six multipliers are: Horizontal Multiplier (HM), Vertical Multiplier (VM), Distance Multiplier (DM), Asymmetry Multiplier (AM), Frequency Multiplier (FM), and Coupling Multiplier (CM).